mi3nts/summer2019/inbar/DailyNotes.md

         json.dump(dict, f, default=str)
 ````
  - Call this function to update the json file each time after you update the dictionary, inside the `processData` function.
+#### 10.9 Connecting to multiple ports
+ - We must allow the computer to read data from multiple arsuinos simultaneously.
+In order to do this, we will need to run several programs at the same time.
+For reading from three arduinos, start by copy-pasting all of the code in the file you have created into two more files.
+ -
 #### Task 10 summary:
  - Each arduino is connected to multiple sensors; every "cycle", each sensor prints out its own data.
 Each arduino works (and runs) independnetly.
  - When the sensor prints out data, it starts with ````#mintsO!````, and then prints the sensor name, followed by `>` and then a series of numbers separated by `:`, which correspond to the data the sensor read.
 Each line ends in `~`